Benl0/the-editors-dungeon/content/100 RULES/120 CHARACTERS/RACES/Races.md

 ##### Back: [[5E Rules]] || Book: [Player's Handbook](https://drive.google.com/drive/folders/1O5bhpYizcIT5xxAoLOuzCRht_PVS7VSG?usp=sharing) || Page: 17
 *A race describes a character's born self, from Human to Orc and much more.*

-> [!missing]+ This page is incomplete
+> [!info] This page will grow
-> I will be adding the rest of the races as I go on
+> *There are many races in the Forgotten Realms.
+You can't hope to know all of them in one day.*

 # Player's Handbook